Designing For Print Vs Digital: The Differences

 We’ve previously seen major media phases: oral tradition > scribes > print > television > computers > mobile.
 Each communicates culture through available tech limitations before the next exponential leap.

-Print endured the digital migration by emphasising speciality output like photography books exceeding monitor rendering.
+Print endured the digital migration by emphasising speciality output, such as photography books, exceeding monitor rendering.
 Sleek tablets emulate paperlike reading while expanding possibilities.
 Smart speakers and appliances bring ambient computing nearly full circle to oral interfaces.

 But the chase towards higher efficiency misses why formats persist despite declared death knells.
 Their sensory experiences speak our nature through sight, sound and touch.
 What comes after mobile?
 The technology mimics reality through mixed reality glasses, holograms, biomimicry, and programmable matter.